-Operating activities include all activities other than investing or financing activities.
-Cash inflows include all receipts from the sale of goods and services, interest and other sources of revenue that support the Group's operating activities.
-Cash outflows include payments made to employees, suppliers and for taxes and levies, other than income tax.

-Investing activities are those activities relating to the acquisition, holding and disposal of current and non-current securities and any other non-current assets.

-Financing activities are those activities relating to changes in public equity and debt capital structure of the Group and those activities relating to the cost of servicing the Group's equity capital.
+- Operating activities include all activities other than investing or financing activities.
+Cash inflows include all receipts from the rendering of services, interest and other sources of revenue that support the Group's operating activities.
+Cash outflows include payments made to employees, suppliers and for taxes and levies, other than income tax. - Investing activities are those activities relating to the acquisition, holding and disposal of current and non-current investments and any other non-current assets. - Financing activities are those activities relating to changes in public equity and debt capital structure of the Group and those activities relating to the cost of servicing the Group's public equity.